 • Yes - all edges of the site are within 8m of the River Thames.
 See Report section 5.4 for further requirements.

 F. Can the site pass the Exceptions Test?

-- No Less Vulnerable development should not be permitted at this site. - Water compatible developments do not require the Exception test.
+- No Less and More Vulnerable development should not be permitted at this site.
+Only Water Compatible and Essential Infrastructure is permitted. - Water compatible developments do not require the Exception Test.